 He is married with one son, who is now also an OR, as a 2019 leaver.

 Justyn Herbert (Capel 1983), Vice President ORs & OR Committee member

 After leaving Reed’s School in 1983, Justyn studied hotel management at Westminster College.
-He now work for Small Luxury Hotels of the World as the global Human Resources Director and also Finance & Commercial Director for its sister company, Luxury Hotel Partners, which manages deluxe hotels including the world-renowned Marbella Club.
-He started my career at The Savoy Hotel and has worked in many boutique luxury hotels including The Ritz, as well as on several projects in countries across Europe and Africa.
+He now works for Small Luxury Hotels of the World as the global Human Resources Director and also Finance & Commercial Director for its sister company, Luxury Hotel Partners, which manages deluxe hotels including the world-renowned Marbella Club.
+He started his career at The Savoy Hotel and has worked in many boutique luxury hotels including The Ritz, as well as on several projects in countries across Europe and Africa.

 Justyn is a governor of a primary school in Tooting which is a member of the Reed’s School Primary Forum.
 He also sits on the board of a hospitality professional association and was on the steering group for a hospitality charity.

 He is married with two children and lives in south-west London.